Honey bee: Bees as food

-Bee brood – the eggs, larvae or pupae of honey bees – is nutritious and seen as a delicacy in countries such as Indonesia, Mexico, Thailand, and many African countries; it has been consumed since ancient times by the Chinese and Egyptians.
+Bee brood—the eggs, larvae or pupae of honey bees—is nutritious and seen as a delicacy in countries such as Indonesia, Mexico, Thailand, and many African countries; it has been consumed since ancient times by the Chinese and Egyptians.

-Adult wild honeybees are also consumed as a food in parts of China, including Yunnan.
+Adult wild honeybees are also consumed as food in parts of China, including Yunnan.
 According to a worker at a Yunnan-based specialty restaurant, the bees are best served "deep-fried with salt and pepper", and they are "naturally sweet and tasty".
 Kellie Schmitt of CNN described the dish as one of "Shanghai's weirdest foods".

 Propolis

-Propolis is a resinous mixture collected by honey bees from tree buds, sap flows or other botanical sources, which is used as a sealant for unwanted open spaces in the hive.
+Propolis is a resinous mixture collected by honey bees from tree buds, sap flows, or other botanical sources, which is used as a sealant for unwanted open spaces in the hive.
 Propolis may cause severe allergic reactions and have adverse interactions with prescription drugs in some individuals.
-Propolis is also used in wood finishes, and gives a Stradivarius violin its unique red color.
+Propolis is also used in wood finishes on string instruments.

 Royal jelly

-Royal jelly is a honey bee secretion used to nourish the larvae.
+Royal jelly is a honey bee secretion made in the hypopharyngeal and mandibular glands of nurse bees used to nourish larvae and queen bees.
 It is marketed for its alleged but unsupported claims of health benefits.
 On the other hand, it may cause severe allergic reactions in some individuals.